tribixbite/awesome/README.md

 *   [awslabs/fhir-works-on-aws-deployment](https://github.com/awslabs/fhir-works-on-aws-deployment) - A serverless implementation of the FHIR standard that enables users to focus more on their business needs/uniqueness rather than the FHIR specification
 *   [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn math, programming, and computer science for free.
 *   [philipmulcahy/azad](https://github.com/philipmulcahy/azad) - amazon order history reporter chrome extension

+## Shell

+*   [sabamdarif/termux-desktop](https://github.com/sabamdarif/termux-desktop) - Install a full Linux desktop environment on your Android device with Termux X11 ( VNC optional) and also enable hardware acceleration
+*   [dockur/windows](https://github.com/dockur/windows) - Windows inside a Docker container.
+*   [termux-user-repository/tur](https://github.com/termux-user-repository/tur) - A place for all types of Termux packages.
+*   [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management system for Claude Code using GitHub Issues and Git worktrees for parallel agent execution.
+*   [vet-run/vet](https://github.com/vet-run/vet) - vet is a command-line tool that acts as a safety net for the risky curl | bash pattern.
+It lets you inspect, diff against previous versions, and lint remote scripts before asking for your explicit approval to execute.
+Promoting a safer, more transparent way to handle remote code execution.
+*   [cdnjs/packages](https://github.com/cdnjs/packages) - 📦 Package configurations - The #1 free and open source CDN built to make life easier for developers.
+*   [simonw/git-scraper-template](https://github.com/simonw/git-scraper-template) - Template repository for setting up a new git scraper
+*   [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) - Docker image that provides a Minecraft Server for Java Edition that automatically downloads selected version at startup
+*   [KindleModding/WinterBreak](https://github.com/KindleModding/WinterBreak) - It do a thing
+*   [ublue-os/bazzite](https://github.com/ublue-os/bazzite) - Bazzite makes gaming and everyday use smoother and simpler across desktop PCs, handhelds, tablets, and home theater PCs.
+*   [playtron-os/gameos](https://github.com/playtron-os/gameos) - Playtron GameOS provides a seamless and secure Linux gaming experience.
+*   [termux/termux-packages](https://github.com/termux/termux-packages) - A package build system for Termux.
+*   [Hax4us/Nethunter-In-Termux](https://github.com/Hax4us/Nethunter-In-Termux) - This is a script by which you can install Kali nethunter (Kali Linux) in your termux application without rooted phone
+*   [ShanSuharban/termux4all](https://github.com/ShanSuharban/termux4all) - termux4all is not a project or something.
+This is some packages that can be used for the development and security purposes on android phone using the termux app itself.
+The main purpose of  this project is to install & setup all the important tools or packages in termux without researching a lot.
+*   [aj-seven/Android-Sysinfo](https://github.com/aj-seven/Android-Sysinfo) - A tool efficiently displays Android system details on Termux.
+*   [hackerb9/lsix](https://github.com/hackerb9/lsix) - Like "ls", but for images.
+Shows thumbnails in terminal using sixel graphics.
+*   [grondilu/bitcoin-bash-tools](https://github.com/grondilu/bitcoin-bash-tools) - Set of bitcoin-related bash functions
+*   [hcengineering/huly-selfhost](https://github.com/hcengineering/huly-selfhost) - Huly for Self Hosting
+*   [ArchiveTeam/IA.BAK](https://github.com/ArchiveTeam/IA.BAK) - We back up a lot of stuff from around the web; now it's time to back up the Internet Archive, just in case.
+*   [TermuxArch/TermuxArch](https://github.com/TermuxArch/TermuxArch) - Experience the pleasure of the Linux command prompt in Android, Chromebook, Fire OS and Windows on smartphone, smartTV, tablet and wearable https://termuxarch.github.io/TermuxArch/
+*   [AbdBarho/stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) - Easy Docker setup for Stable Diffusion with user-friendly UI
+*   [h4r5h1t/webcopilot](https://github.com/h4r5h1t/webcopilot) - An automation tool that enumerates subdomains then filters out xss, sqli, open redirect, lfi, ssrf and rce parameters and then scans for vulnerabilities.
+*   [foospidy/payloads](https://github.com/foospidy/payloads) - Git All the Payloads!
+A collection of web attack payloads.
+*   [many-passwords/many-passwords](https://github.com/many-passwords/many-passwords) - Default credentials list. 🐱‍💻 Leave a star if you like this project! (that motivates me)⭐️
+*   [wuxianlin/android\_rom\_tools](https://github.com/wuxianlin/android_rom_tools) - unpack/deodex/decompile tools for Android ROM
+*   [ax/apk.sh](https://github.com/ax/apk.sh) - Makes reverse engineering Android apps easier, automating repetitive tasks like pulling, decoding, rebuilding and patching an APK.
+*   [labbots/google-drive-upload](https://github.com/labbots/google-drive-upload) - Bash scripts to upload files to google drive
+*   [CryptoManufaktur-io/solana-rpc](https://github.com/CryptoManufaktur-io/solana-rpc) - Solana RPC only node with traefik
+*   [d3/d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar\_chart::chart\_with\_upwards\_trend::tada:
+*   [TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection) - The ultimate collection of scripts for YouTube-DL.

 ## Go